indexdata/foliojs/README.md

 `folio_circulation-log-3.0.0` (a UI module) or `mod-graphql-1.11.0` (a back-end module).

 The name, version and ID should all be treated as opaque tokens.

+#### getJson()

+Returns the JSON structure of the module descriptor, whether it was read directly from a module-descriptor file (type=`md`) or translated from a Node package file (type=`package`).
+Note that this is an object, not a string.

+#### incrementId()

+Statefully increments the version number of the module by increasing its patchlevel by one.
+The major and minor parts of the version number are unaffected, so for example `2.0.13` becomes `2.0.14`.

+**Note.** This method exists only for its side-effect.
+If this was a Ruby library, the method name would end with `!`.
+After it is invoked, any old values of the module version, ID or content must be discarded, and new values obtained using `md.getVersion()`, `md.getId()` and `md.getJson()`.